This is a sponsored post written by me on behalf of Visit Panama City Beach. All opinions are 100% mine.

 Walking on the Beach

 Before we talk about the walks, let’s talk about the sand.
-Panama City Beach is famous for its soft white sand.
+There are many beautiful beaches in Florida, but Panama City Beach is famous for its soft white sand.
 The sugary sand is made of white quartz which migrated from Appalachian mountain range, tumbling and tossing itself downstream, beating itself into ever smaller pieces before depositing itself in the Florida Panhandle where it awaits your wiggling toes.

 When you visit the Real.
 FUN.
 Beach. — you’ll find twenty seven miles of it, so there is no shortage of options for a good long walk.
 Just head out of your hotel down to the beach and get started.
 If you’d like some quiet beachcombing, check out Shell Island or St. Andrews State Parks.
 St. Andrews has a two mile long stretch of beach and Shell Island has seven miles of fluffy white sand.
 Both beaches are undeveloped and are apt to be more peaceful than the city beaches.